-Carlos lives in Sunrise, Florida with his wife Jean and Shih Tzu, Ewok.
+Carlos Alemán is a professional fine artist and novelist.
+He lives in Sunrise, Florida with his wife Jean and Shih Tzu, Ewok.

 I sometimes wish I had grown up a little bit later.
 But, alas, the Cartoon Network, the internet, cosplay and mainstream geek culture sprang up like a flower garden after one moves away, the petals only half noticing that someone was once there that would have appreciated its splendor.
 As the dazzling colors mock and turn away in dismissive pride, I continue to observe, almost as an anthropologist would—studying a strange facet of humanity in hopes of better understanding myself as well as finding something beneficial to us all.
 For I am not a genuine otaku (anime fanatic), merely a fan of the fans.